VibrantResources/vib_blackmarket/README.md

 # What does this resource provide?

-- Peds where players can buy configurable stock from using [Config.MoneyItem]
+- Peds where players can buy & sell items
-- Ped where players can sell configurable items, receiving [Config.MoneyItem]
-- Configurable & unique money washing locations across the city, with the ability to be robbed and interrogated (Converts[Config.MoneyItem] to ["money"])
 - Ped where players can interact with and see what attachments can be applied to their currently equipped weapon
-- Ped where players can fully repair their currently equipped weapon
+- Ped where players can fully repair their currently equipped weapon using repair values based on the weapon type
+- Placable items where players can put [Config.DirtyMoneyItem] in the stash of and see a return of [Config.CleanMoneyItem] over time

 # How do players access the blackmarket?

-One of two ways:

-- Players can complete a hack, providing them a code, that is generated when the resource first starts, that they can give to the entrance ped
 - Players can  correctly answer a randomly generated riddle, which can be found and configured in [Config.EntranceTypes.Riddles]

 # How do players exit the market?